This post may contain affiliate links. Please see my disclosure policy for details.

 As dark tourist as it sounds, I thought it was well worth the money.
 I mean, you’re only here once right?!

-The things they don’t tell you about visiting Valley of the Kings – that could actually be useful
+The things they don’t tell you about visiting the tombs in the Valley of the Kings – that could actually be useful

 1. You enter and exit through a rather aggressive gift shop